Prelusion

 Prelusion is the debut album from jazz musician and later R&B recording artist Patrice Rushen.
-The first of three albums she would record with Prestige Records, the album was mainly Instrumental jazz which was her main focus as an artist before focusing on popular R & B recordings four years later after signing with Elektra Records.
-Released in 1974, the album showed great promise for Rushen in the Instrumental jazz genre with songs like "Haw-Right Now", "Shortie's Portion", and "Puttered Bopcorn".
+The first of three albums she would record with Prestige Records, the album was mainly instrumental jazz which was her main focus as an artist before focusing on popular R & B recordings four years later after signing with Elektra Records.
+Released in 1974, the album showed great promise for Rushen in the instrumental jazz genre with songs like "Haw-Right Now", "Shortie's Portion", and "Puttered Bopcorn".

 The album only leaves people to speculate on where her career in jazz might have gone had she not switched to R&B singing in 1978.
 In 1998, Prelusion was reissued along with Rushen's second album, Before the Dawn, on a single 77-minute CD; unfortunately, "Puttered Bopcorn" was deleted due to space limitations.

+Critical reception

+Alex Henderson of AllMusic praised the album, writing: "When a 20-year-old Patrice Rushen recorded her debut album, Prelusion, in 1974, she was still four years away from becoming a full-time R&B singer.
+Instrumental jazz was her main focus, and there was every reason to believe that she would become a major figure in the jazz world.
+The L.A. native showed considerable promise on this entirely instrumental LP, which is best described as straight-ahead post-bop with fusion references."
+Leonard Feather of the Los Angeles Times called Prelusion "an album debut of exceptional promise."

 Track listing

 All tracks composed and arranged by Patrice Rushen.